Fuseit/react-native-notifications/README.md

+> [!WARNING]
+> This repo is not in use and has been deprecated.
+It will eventually be deleted.

 # React Native Notifications [![Build Status](https://travis-ci.org/wix/react-native-notifications.svg)](https://travis-ci.org/wix/react-native-notifications)

 Handle all the aspects of push notifications for your app, including remote and local notifications, interactive notifications, silent notifications, and more.